Waste Management

 Commercial Fats Oil and Grease (FOG) removal program

-• 120,000 pounds of grease removed per month, doubling previous collections resulting in a reduction of maintenance and sewer backups.
+• An average of 120,000 pounds of grease removed per month, doubling previous collections resulting in a reduction of maintenance and sewer backups.

 • Permeable /Pervious Pavers Project